eleanor-miller/NumberGuesser/README.md

 Adventure Mode
 - Allow the user to choose the maximum number for their range.
 - Tell them the most number of guesses your code will need!
+Log 2
 - Prompt the user to play again at the end of the game.

 Epic Mode